 I analyse how historical developments, shifting language, patient mistrust, waiting lists and professional power all shape clinical encounters, and explore what a better future might look like for trans patients.

 Understanding Trans Health is now available from bookstores around the world.
 Over time I will update this section of the website with news, reviews and personal reflections.

 “This is an important, well-researched and original book.
 Trans health is a vital topic and Ruth Pearce’s ethnography offers a rich blend of theory and research.
 Pearce places the subject of transgender health firmly within a nexus of questions about temporality, activism, bodily epistemologies and ethics of care and she offers a wide ranging account of what transgender health care looks like and what it could and should become.
 A crucial new addition to the growing body of work on transgender experience.”

-– Prof Jack Halberstam, author of Trans*: A Quick and Quirky Guide to Gender Variability.
+– Prof Jack Halberstam, Columbia University, author of Trans*: A Quick and Quirky Guide to Gender Variability.